MustardChef/WSABuilds/README.md

 - `%LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalState\diagnostics\logcat`

 How can I update Magisk?
-- Wait for a new MagiskOnWSA Release that includes the newer Magisk version, then follow the Installation(#installation) procedure to update
+- Wait for a new MagiskOnWSA release that includes the newer Magisk version, then follow the [Installation instructions](#installation) to update

 Can I pass SafetyNet/Play Integrity?
 - No. Virtual machines like WSA cannot pass these mechanisms on their own due to the lack of signing by Google.
 Passing requires more exotic (and untested) solutions: https://github.com/kdrag0n/safetynet-fix/discussions/145#discussioncomment-2170917

 Virtualization?
 - Virtualization is required to run virtual machines like WSA. `Install.ps1` helps you enable it.
 After rebooting, re-run `Install.ps1` to install WSA.
 If it's still not working, you have to enable virtualization in your BIOS/UEFI.
-Instructions vary by PC vendor, look for help online.
+Instructions vary by PC vendor, look for help online

 Can I remount system partition as read-write?
-- No. WSA is mounted as read-only by Hyper-V. You can however modify the system partition by creating a Magisk module.
-Or by directly modifying the system.img file.
+- No. WSA is mounted as read-only by Hyper-V. You can, however, modify the system partition by creating a Magisk module, or by directly modifying the system.img file

 How can I uninstall Magisk?
 - Download a WSA version that doesn't include Magisk from the [Releases page](https://github.com/PeterNjeim/MagiskOnWSA/releases).
-Then follow the [Installation](#installation) procedure.
+Then follow the [Installation instructions](#installation)

 ## Credits
 - [Magisk](https://github.com/topjohnwu/Magisk): The Magic Mask for Android